Mailbird Blog

 3. You can use Visual Basic code to create a macro.

 For those who are up to a little bit of an adventure, try simple coding through Microsoft Visual Basic.
+Important note: This method only works in classic Outlook versions, as the new Outlook app doesn't support VBA macros.
 First, you'll need to enable macros or turn on notifications for digitally signed ones:

 Then you need to restart Outlook and open a new project in the VBA editor and the code that will pull mail into a unified inbox.
 The code for the incoming messages will look like this: